nicklambson/bitcoin-multilingual/README.md

 2. Self-custody bitcoin
 3. Run a full node

 I once hosted a website called localizebitcoin.com, but since took it offline due to other life responsibilities.
 But I've re-uploaded my translation memory and terminology data to this repository.
-The links below are somewhat outdated, but direct translators to worthwhile Bitcoin development projects.
+The links below help translators find worthwhile Bitcoin projects to work on, as well as help others find Bitcoin resources in their own language.

 ![Bitnodes](bitnodes.png)